EwneoN/PC-Volume-Control/README.md

 This application uses Nancy for providing the HTTP endpoint and managing authentication.

 The UI is made using a modified forked of the ng-knob AngularJS directive developed by RadMie.
-The original repo can be found here https://github.com/RadMie/ng-knob and my fork can be found here https://github.com/EwneoN/ng-knob.
+The original repo can be found here https://github.com/RadMie/ng-knob and my fork used in this project can be found here https://github.com/EwneoN/ng-knob.

 The Audio library is a library I have made using a few different pieces of code that I found when I was serching on how to control Windows audio devices with C#.
 More information on this library can be found here https://github.com/EwneoN/PC-Volume-Control/tree/master/Audio.